chilibeard/IntuneDriveMapping/Home.md

 If you want to use environment variables use PowerShell environment variables:
 * `\\ds.tech.nicolonsky.ch\dfsroot\homes\$env:username`

-**Drive Letter** - enter a character in the range of A-Z without the colon.
+**Drive Letter** - select a drive letter where the drive becomes available.

 **Display Name** - reflects the name displayed in windows explorer.